Kuzhandaiyum Deivamum: Plot

 Sekar becomes ill and Nirmala serves him alcohol.
 He becomes drunk, and Nirmala tricks him into sexually pursuing her.
 When he falls unconscious in bed, Nirmala and Sogusu stage it to appear like he had sex with Nirmala.
 The next morning, Sekar, who cannot remember what happened, thinks he impregnated Nirmala.
 He promises to marry her to save her from shame.

 Pappi and Lalli agree to swap identities for a while; after the picnic ends, Pappi goes to Bama as Lalli, and Lalli to Sekar as Pappi.
 Lalli is against her father marrying Nirmala.
 She later learns about Nirmala and Sogusu's true colours and informs Pappi over phone.
 Sundaram overhears this and realises the twins swapped identities but promises to support them.
 Sundaram's attempt to expose Nirmala causes Sekar to repeatedly slap him.
 Lalli demands that Nirmala leave the house.
 Enraged, Nirmala, pushes Lalli and she faints.

 Sundaram informs Pappi over phone about Lalli's injury and when she cries on learning this, Ramalingam and Bama learn about the identity swap.
 Bama and Pappi rush to meet Lalli.
 On regaining consciousness, Lalli reveals her true identity to her father.
 Bama meets Sekar and unsuccessfully begs him for forgiveness.
 Sekar decides to keep both girls and throws Bama out of his house, but she chooses to wait outside the house.
 The girls, locked in a room, pray to Murugan to unite their parents, and Lalli remembers an earlier suggestion by Sundaram that praying at the Murugan Temple, Palani would be effective.
 When attempting to escape, they meet Sogusu and share their plans.
 Sogusu, seeing an opportunity to rid them, helps them out.

 The next day, Sogusu sends a killer with the girls, lying that he is their bodyguard.
 Sekar finds Bama still waiting outside his house, and refuses Sundaram's pleas to accept her.
-Sekar laters overhears Nirmala and Sogusu conversing and realises they manipulated his relationship with Nirmala and their current plan to kill the girls to usurp his wealth.
+Sekar later overhears Nirmala and Sogusu conversing and realises they manipulated his relationship with Nirmala and their current plan to kill the girls to usurp his wealth.
 Enraged, he disowns Nirmala and rushes with Bama to Palani to save the girls.
 Lalli realises her bodyguard is a killer and informs Pappi.
 They escape to the temple through the hills, but the killer catches up.
 He attempts to kill them but a snake kills him instead.
 The family reunites.